What Is the Most Common Type of Lift Truck Accident?

 Crushed by a Lift Truck

-One of the most common and potentially most dangerous lift truck accidents is when a worker is crushed by the truck.
-It can occur when a worker is standing in the path of a moving lift truck or if they are caught between the car and another object.
+One of the most common and potentially dangerous lift truck accidents is when a worker is crushed by the truck.
+It can occur when a worker is standing in the path of a moving lift truck or caught between the car and another object.

 Lift truck accidents are also called forklift accidents.
 A forklift is a lift truck with a pronged device called a fork attached to the front.
 One can use the fork to pick and move pallets and other objects.